 Stack and queue

 Stack and Queue are similar data structures except that Stack is a ‘LIFO’ (last in, first out), while Queue is FIFO (first in, first out).
-The names of the methods for adding/removing are different, but there are also common methods, summarised here
+The names of the methods for adding/removing are different, but there are also common methods, summarised here.

-Both a Stack and a Queue are defined with the type of the items that it can contain - similar to the way that Array and List have a specified item type, but different syntax.
+Both a Stack and a Queue are defined with the type of the items that they can contain - similar to the way that Array and List have a specified item type, but different syntax.
 The type is specified in the form shown above e.g. Stack<of String>, Queue<of Int>, Stack<of (Float, Float)>, Queue<of Square>.

 Both Stack and Queue are dynamically extensible – like an Array or List.
 There is no need (or means to) specify a size limit – they will continue to expand until, eventually, the computer’s memory limit is reached.